 These patients prominently exhibit affect dysregulation, dissociation, and severe interpersonal relationship problems.
-A constellation of characteristic features has been described that includes impaired emotional control; self-destructive and impulsive behavior; impaired relationships with others; hostility; social withdrawal; feeling constantly threatened; dissociation; somatic complaints; feelings of ineffectiveness, shame, despair or hopelessness; feeling permanently damaged; and a loss of previous beliefs and assumptions of safety and the trustworthiness of others [37; 38].
-Issues of chronic self-harm and/or suicidal ideation are also common in this group [35].

-The DSM-5 lacks a diagnostic category for complex trauma, and the criteria for PTSD fail to capture important clinical features of this condition.
+A constellation of characteristic features has been described that includes impaired emotional control; self-destructive and impulsive behavior; impaired relationships with others; hostility; social withdrawal; feeling constantly threatened; dissociation; somatic complaints; feelings of ineffectiveness, shame, despair or hopelessness; feeling permanently damaged; and a loss of previous beliefs and assumptions of safety and the trustworthiness of others [37: 38].
+Issues of chronic self-harm and/ or suicidal ideation are also common in this group [35].
+The DSM-5-TR lacks a diagnostic category for complex trauma, and the criteria for PTSD fail to capture important clinical features of this condition.
 These patients may be diagnosed with complex PTSD or Disorders of Extreme Stress Not Otherwise Specified.
-The best-fitting diagnostic entity is found in the 10th revision of the International Statistical Classification of Diseases and Related Health Problems (ICD-10) and is termed Enduring Personality Change after Catastrophic Experience (F62.0) [6].
+The 10th revision of the International Statistical Classification of Diseases and Related Health Problems (ICD-10) uses the term Enduring Personality Change after Catastrophic Experience (F62.0) [6].
+Note: The PTSD diagnosis in ICD-11 consists of only the following symptoms: